 Outsourcer FreezePro Software is an experienced and competitive team.
-The company agreed to tell about the most common outsourcing issues in the field of software development:
+The company agreed to tell about the most common outsourcing issues in the field of:

 1. Trust issues and the lack of authenticity